KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Method

 \subsubsection{Datasets for Mitosis Detection (2025 MIDOG Challenge)}

-To validate our lightweight model, KongNet-Det, we employed four public datasets for mitosis detection.
-The primary dataset, MIDOG$++$~\cite{MIDOG++}, was released for the 2025 MIDOG Challenge and contains 11,937 mitotic figures across 503 tumour cases from seven tumour types.
+To validate the lightweight KongNet-Det model, we evaluated it on mitosis detection datasets.
+The primary dataset, MIDOG$++$~\cite{MIDOG++}, was released for the 2025 MIDOG Challenge and is a single-class mitosis detection dataset containing 11,937 annotated mitotic figures across 503 tumour cases from seven tumour types.